Zendesk pros and cons review: An honest look in 2026

 A comprehensive ticketing system and omnichannel support

 Agents can see a customer's entire history without having to ask the same questions over and over, which lets them get straight to solving the problem.
-The system also makes it simple for agents to work together on tricky tickets.
+The system also makes it simple for agents to work together on complex tickets.
 They can leave private notes for each other and loop in other teammates without ever leaving the ticket screen.
 It just makes the whole process smoother and keeps everything about a customer's issue in one spot.

 Advanced reporting and analytics